 I have been pretty quiet on my blog, Twitter and Instagram for the last year.
-The main reason is I’ve been focusing on trying to start a new business in a field that has nothing to do with blogging or photography.
+The main reason is I’ve been focusing my efforts 100% on business.

 One of the things I’ve tried to do on a weekly basis is reflect on the past week.
 It’s a little activity I indulge in every Sunday night.
 Sometimes it’s a positive experience that helps me recognise how much progress I’ve made, other times it’s a negative experience when I consider the ongoing frustrations and setbacks that are part of any business startup.